-Ebtesam Ahmed, PharmD, MS, has no financial arrangements or affiliations with any commercial entities whose products, research or services may be discussed in these materials.
+Michael Mencias, MD, and Ebtesam Ahmed, PharmD, MS, have no disclosures.
 Any discussion of investigational or unlabeled uses of a product will be identified.

-Russell K. Portenoy, MD, Faculty and Planner, has indicated a relationship with Tabula Rasa for research support.
+Russell K. Portenoy, MD, has indicated a relationship with Tabula Rasa for research support.

 No other Planning Committee Member has any disclosures.